-The stunning Diagonal Avenue runs through Les Corts, and marks one of the hallways of the city, in fact few cities in the world have such a beautiful entrance as Barcelona has in this part of town.
+The stunning Diagonal Avenue runs through this district, marking one of the mail hallways of the city.
+In fact, few cities in the world have such a beautiful entrance as Barcelona has in this part of town.

 Metro: Line 3.
 Les Corts, Maria Cristina, Palau Reial & Zona Universitaria Station.
 Or take the Barcelona Hop-on Hop-off Tour, for more comfort.

 Comentarios y recomendaciones